 Get 20$ off total amount if products include hoodies

-There you have it, 26 discount setup’s in pictures.
-We hope that you have found this article informative and that it inspires you get creative with your own WooCommerce dynamic pricing and discounts.
-We would to love hear from you.
+There you have it, 29 discount setup’s in pictures.
+We hope that you have found this article informative and that it inspires you to get creative with your own WooCommerce dynamic pricing and discounts.
+We would love to hear from you.